openmindednewby/cSharpInterviewPrep/practice/sub-notes/csharp-fundamentals.md

 **Q: When should you choose a struct over a class?**

 A: Use structs for small, immutable, short-lived data without inheritance.
 Use classes for identity, polymorphism, or large mutable state.
 Structs reduce GC pressure by living inline and being collected with stack frames.
+Its data is stored on the stack (for locals), or inline inside another object (as part of that object’s memory).
+This means

+- No separate heap allocation
+- No object header
+- No pointer indirection

+Stack memory is automatically reclaimed when a method returns.
+No garbage collection is needed for stack-allocated data.
+This is much cheaper than heap allocation + GC.

 ```csharp
 public readonly struct Money